-The Litigation Coordinating Panel (hereinafter "the Panel") is co-located in the Chambers of the Presiding Justice Joseph J. Maltese, 26 Central Avenue, Staten Island, New York 10301.
+The Litigation Coordinating Panel (hereinafter "the Panel") is co-located in the Chambers of the Presiding Justice Denise A. Hartman, 16 Eagle Street, Albany, New York 12207.

 Papers and proceedings before the Panel shall be filed utilizing the New York State Courts Electronic Filing system (NYSCEF) under the Litigation Coordinating Panel.

 In addition, a copy of the documents filed shall also be filed by email directly to the Presiding Justice at email@example.com.

 1. When related actions are pending in more than one judicial district, an application may be made by any of the parties to a pending case or by the trial court sua sponte to the Panel for the issuance of an order of coordination pursuant to Section 202.69 of the Uniform Rules for the Trial Courts.